Order of Our Lady of Charity

-The Order of Our Lady of Charity (also known as Order of Our Lady of Charity of the Refuge) is a Roman Catholic monastic order, founded in 1641 by John Eudes, at Caen, France, and known for profitably overseeing the slavery-like conditions in the Magdalene Laundries in Ireland for which Ireland has apologized to the victims.
+The Order of Our Lady of Charity (also known as Order of Our Lady of Charity of the Refuge) is a Roman Catholic monastic order, founded in 1641 by Catholic saint, John Eudes in Caen, France.

+The Order is named in honor of the Blessed Virgin Mary under the title of Our Lady of Charity.
+There are two branches of the congregation: contemplative, and apostolic, involved in ministries primarily with women and children around the world.

 History

-Moved by pity for prostitutes, the priest John Eudes at first attempted to house them under the care of good and pious women.
+The order originated with the priest John Eudes, who attempted to find homes for prostitutes under the care of Catholic women.
 One of these women, Madeleine Lamy persuaded Eudes that more was needed.
 Three Visitation nuns came to his aid temporarily, and, in 1641, a house was opened at Caen under the title of Refuge of Our Lady of Charity.
-Other ladies joined them, and, in 1651, the Bishop of Bayeux gave the institute his approbation.
-In 1664 a Bull of approbation was obtained from Pope Alexander VII.
+Other women joined them, and, in 1651, the Bishop of Bayeux gave the institute his approbation.
+In 1664 a bull of approbation was obtained from Pope Alexander VII.
 That same year a house was opened at Rennes, and the institute began to spread.
 When the French Revolution broke out there were seven communities of the order in France.

 All the houses of this order are independent of each other, and each has its own novitiate, but the mother-house is still at Caen.
 The nuns wear a white habit and a large silver cross on the breast.
 To the three ordinary religious vows they add a fourth, viz., to devote themselves to the reformation of the fallen.
 The novitiate lasts two years.

-On 8 July 1855, Mother Mary of St. Jerome Tourneux of Rennes, France, established the first Foundation in North America in Buffalo, New York, and thus began the spread of the Mission of Our Lady of Charity in the United States, Canada and Mexico.
+On 8 July 1855, Mary of St. Jerome Tourneux of Rennes, France, established the first Foundation in North America in Buffalo, New York, and thus began the spread of the Mission of Our Lady of Charity in the United States, Canada and Mexico.

-In France they had seventeen houses: one each at Caen, Saint-Brieuc, Rennes, La Rochelle, Paris, Versailles, Nantes, Lyon, Valence, Toulouse, Le Mans, Blois, Montauban, Besançon, Valognes, and two at Marseilles; in Italy, one at Loreto; and in Spain, one at Bilbao; and in Austria.
+In France they had seventeen houses: one each at Caen, Saint-Brieuc, Rennes, La Rochelle, Paris, Versailles, Nantes, Lyon, Valence, Toulouse, Le Mans, Blois, Montauban, Besançon, Valognes, and two at Marseille; in Italy, one at Loreto; and in Spain, one at Bilbao; and in Austria.

 The sisters came to England in 1863, building a large purpose built convent at Bartestree near Hereford and by 1910 also had houses at Waterlooville near Portsmouth, Monmouth, Southampton, and Northfield.

 By 1960 about 1,500 sisters served in forty-four communities of Our Lady of Charity in ten countries.